fleetdm/fleet/articles/fleetctl.md

 ## Debugging Fleet

 fleetctl provides debugging capabilities about the running Fleet server via the `debug` command.
-To see a complete list of all the options run:
+To see a complete list of all the options, run:

 ```sh
 fleetctl debug --help